Your Guide to Summer Nights in Barcelona

 Photo via Sternalia

-For an exceptional summer night in Barcelona, take advantage of Fabra Observatory’s Dinners with Stars season.
+For an exceptional summer night in Barcelona, take advantage of Fabra Observatory’s Dinner with Stars season.
 The event is held Tuesday to Sunday (from June to October) and combines science and gastronomy into a unique experience.

 Dine under the stars on a gourmet menu of space-inspired creations, learn about astronomy, and spot your favorite constellation through one of the oldest telescopes still in use in Europe.